MooersLab/pymolshortcuts/README.md

 Go to **File --> Edit pymolrc**.
 The functions will be loaded into memory but will not be executed despite the use of the command **run**.
 You may want to store the script **pymolshortcuts.py** in a safer place than your home directory.
-I store mine in */Users/blaine/Scripts/PyMOLScripts/*
+I store mine in */Users/blaine/Scripts/PyMOLScripts/*.

-#### Additional instructions for users of beautifulsoup4

-##### Incentive PyMOL
-If you want to use beautifulsoup4 and you have the incentive version of PyMOL that was installed with Anaconda, paste the following command at the upper PyMOL> prompt.

 ## Configure the script for access to all shortcuts